 It may help my case to point out that my writing has been compared, from a purely stylistic perspective, with that of the German writer W. G. Sebald.
 Max himself made the journey from German to English, albeit via the translations of Michael Hulse and Anthea Bell, so why should I not make the trip in the opposite direction?

 Migrating to writing in German would be a form of self-exile, the kind of exile that James Joyce willingly embraced.
 Effectively, it would be a form of abnegation.
 It would also represent a technical hurdle: to create something aesthetically satisfying in another medium.
-I relish the challenge.
+I'm already relishing the challenge.